Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Sure.
 I mean, I would expect 55-nanometer be the workhorse node for our smart codec product line for a number of years.
 It's a really, really good mix – mixed-signal node and additionally, it just happens to fit the trade-off of analog and digital area very nicely.
 We are pushing them to 28-nanometer with the voice biometrics device that we're working on, which is reflective of the fact that that's a lot of digital MIPS and memory that go into making that product work.

 And I would anticipate that as we follow on that device with things where we've integrated that into a mixed-signal codec that that will drag the mixed-signal stuff down into 28-nanometer probably sooner than in the process lifecycle than we got to 55-nanometer.
-But as it stands, if you took one of our existing smart codecs from 55-nanometer and migrated it to 28-nanometer, you might save a little bit of power, you'd save some area (16:59), but it would definitely be more expensive.
+But as it stands, if you took one of our existing smart codecs from 55-nanometer and migrated it to 28-nanometer, you might save a little bit of power, you'd save some area, but it would definitely be more expensive.

 So it's very much not the case that it's similar to the memory or the completely digital device domain where the wafer pricing is such that if you migrate down, you almost always save cost.
 In our case, it almost invariably adds cost, so it needs to be enabling something that makes that work.
 Probably, the biggest product node transition that we're undergoing right now is the transition of the amplifier product lines from 180-nanometer to now we've got a device out that we're out sampling and working on that is in the 55-nanometer process.
 So that's coupled with the BCD kind of a backend, because, again, these devices need 8, 9, 10 volts .And so 55-nanometer coupled with that kind of power and voltage type process is a pretty unique proposition.
 We think that's going to give us a tremendous advantage versus the competitors out there.
 I think by the time the bulk of the roadmap in the amplifier space is migrated over to 55-nanometer, it's going to make us very difficult to compete with.
 And that's a really good example of what I was just talking about.